gboicheff/RegistrationHelper/README.md

 ## Features
 * Instructor names become clickable links to their Rate My Professors page
 * Notoriously easy classes have their titles colored green.
 Easy classes were sourced from [here](https://docs.google.com/document/d/1k6Tc5JZgJAFlnCRdKZePkwYUUM6Pq_skUdwwCKUF2Ko/edit)
+* Full classes can be hidden (option not enabled by default)

 ## How to use it
 1. Clone the repo